-The Institute of Fundraising provide comprehensive guidance on issues such as fundraising laws, public events, fundraising with children, insurance and risk.
+The Fundraising Regulator provide comprehensive guidance on issues such as fundraising laws, public events, fundraising with children, insurance and risk.
 You can access their guidance for supporters by visiting https://www.fundraisingregulator.org.uk/.

 We’re proud of your donations, and want you to be too!
-To receive a your Thank You Certificate, send your original paying-in slip or your cheque with your name and address included, to BBC Children in Need, PO Box 648, Salford, M5 0LB, or to your local BBC Children in Need office.
+To receive a your Thank You Certificate, send your original paying-in slip or your cheque with your name and address included, to BBC Children in Need, PO Box 648, Salford, M5 0LB.

 As the long-time face of our charity, Pudsey is a trade mark and copyrighted by the BBC.
 Because of this anyone using his logo must have a formal licensing agreement.
 If you are organising an event and wish to show that you are supporting BBC Children in Need, you can download our supporter branding.